Daniel Gottesman

 Biography:

-Daniel Gottesman is the Brin Family Endowed Professor in Theoretical Computer Science.
-He also has an appointment in the Joint Center for Quantum Information and Computer Science (QuICS) as a QuICS Fellow.
+Daniel Gottesman is the Brin Family Endowed Professor in Theoretical Computer Science and co-director of the Joint Center for Quantum Information and Computer Science (QuICS).

-Gottesman’s research focuses on quantum computation and quantum information.
-He works in the sub-fields of quantum error correction, fault-tolerant quantum computation, quantum cryptography and quantum complexity.
+His research focuses on quantum computation and quantum information.
+Gottesman works in the sub-fields of quantum error correction, fault-tolerant quantum computation, quantum cryptography and quantum complexity.
 He is best known for developing the stabilizer code formalism for creating and describing a large class of quantum codes and for work on performing quantum gates using quantum teleportation.

 Go here to view Gottesman’s academic publications on Google Scholar.